audreyfeldroy/cookiecutter-pypackage/docs/prompts.rst

     Whether to include a `pyup <https://github.com/pyupio/pyup>`_ badge

 command_line_interface
-    Whether to create a console script using Click.
+    Whether to create a console script using Typer or Click.
 Console script entry point will match the project_slug.
 Options: ['Click', 'Argparse', 'No command-line interface']

 create_author_file
     Whether to create an authors file